The hot weather is here and with it are summer parenting certainties that you’ll want to reacquaint yourselves with before the kids get out of school.

 These don’t change in the summer.
 Bless your heart.
 You might even have a grade-schooler or two, throw in a tween or teen and it really gets exciting.

 For those who manage one or more kids, there are some unique challenges in summer that often catch us off-guard.
-As a mom of four kids, ages 15 down to 8, I’ve experienced a lot of different stages.
+As a mom of four kids, I’ve experienced a lot of different stages.
 Each year I remind myself not to set my expectations too high, and that there are things in this zone called “summer” that I can always count on.

 Here are seven summer parenting certainties you need to accept to make it through and not completely lose your mind this summer: